mParticle/docs/src/pages/integrations/amazon-kinesis-firehose/event/index.md

 Amazon Kinesis is a platform for streaming data on AWS, offering powerful services to make it easy to load and analyze streaming data, and also providing the ability for you to build custom streaming data applications for specialized needs.

+The Amazon Kinesis Firehose Event Integration supports data from all platforms.

 ## Prerequisites

 mParticle's Event Integration with Amazon Kinesis sends data to a Kinesis Delivery Stream.
 To set up a Delivery Stream, follow Amazon's instructions [here](http://docs.aws.amazon.com/firehose/latest/dev/before-you-begin.html).
 To set up the integration, you will need to: